 2020 Small Business Week for the Pikes Peak Region was July 27-31, 2020.
 Each day included workshops and events designed to educate, celebrate, and champion small businesses in the Pikes Peak Region.
 From the new Food Truck License to Eat (a year long event!), a small business awards ceremony, to multiple educational events for small businesses, you did not want to miss the 8-year anniversary of the biggest small business celebration in town!
 (SBW Pikes Peak Region corresponds every year with the SBA’s National Small Business Week.)

-Due to the impact of COVID-19 on the community, the popular Food Truck Cook-Off is now A License to Eat, your guide to the vibrant food truck community of the Pikes Peak Region.
-For $25 $15*, you can support local small businesses and get a listing of 24 participating food trucks operating in our area along with special offers, including a free meal ($10 value)!
-Savor the local flavor and taste a variety of cuisines while supporting small businesses in our community (discount offers good through April 2021).
-Plus, you can vote for the People’s Choice Award via our online voting system.
+Due to the impact of COVID-19 on the community, the popular Food Truck Cook-Off became A License to Eat, a guide to the vibrant food truck community of the Pikes Peak Region.
+We are sold out of the guide this year!
+Purchasers are able to support 24 participating food trucks operating in the area along with special offers until April 2021!

 The Food Truck Cook-Off event will be back at Broadmoor World Arena next May, 2021.